 And here is the final result!
 I LOVE it.

 That is it!
 The hardest part was finding the lightbulbs that were not included with the vent!
-We love the warmth it adds to the kitchen, and it feels so much better than the stainless steel.
-If you are interested in how we stained these countertops, you can find that here.
+We love the warmth it adds to the kitchen; it feels much better than the stainless steel.
+If you are interested in how we stained these countertops, you can find them here.

 You can shop my kitchen here!